<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 2. Optimize your Browser

-Hide the Bookmarks bar, hide browser add-on icons.
-The prospect doesn’t have to know what sites you visit the most.
+For a successful product demo, hide the Bookmarks bar and browser add-on icons.
+The prospect doesn't have to know what sites you visit the most.

-Close all tabs that you don’t need, so you don’t flick between the 23 tabs you have open and get lost).
-The end result should look like this:
+Close all tabs that you don't need, so you don't flick between the 23 tabs you have open and get lost.
+The end result should look something like this.

 Screen-Shot-2015-11-12-at-5.27.05-PM

-You should have a preset demo account setup with dummy data that you can always reset and then customize to each prospect.
+You should have a preset demo account set up with dummy data that you can always reset and customize for each prospect.

-• Your demo content can literally make or break the deal.
-Your prospects want to know that your product is built for them, and what it might look in their hands.
-This is your chance to show them the what a successful user of your app looks like, so make sure your content looks the part.
+Your demo content can literally make or break the deal.
+Your prospects want to know that your product is built for them and what it might look like in their hands.
+This is your chance to show them what a successful user of your app looks like, so make sure your content looks the part.

-• Spend 5 – 10 minutes customizing your app to your prospect’s needs – This can be adding some of their information, their pictures, their customers their industry – whatever shows that it’s meant for them.
+Spend 5 – 10 minutes customizing your app to your prospect's needs.
+This can be anything from adding some of their information and pictures to their customers.
+Whatever you choose, it should be meaningful to them.

-• Death by spinner – make sure you have the pages loaded up that you’ll need to present.
-There’s nothing worse than trying to stall for time while the page load is stalling, 5 seconds quickly feels like 5 minutes, and your prospect starts losing trust.
+Avoid the famous death by spinner.
+Make sure you have everything ready and loaded.
+There's nothing worse than trying to stall for time while the page load is stalling.
+In such a situation, 5 seconds quickly feels like 5 minutes, and your prospect will start losing trust.

-• Lastly, enter Fullscreen Mode so that nothing but your demo is front and center.
+As a final piece of advice, enter Fullscreen Mode so that nothing but your demo is front and center.
+You can then use your product in front of your prospect without any hindrances.

-Note: Some screen sharing tools let you share specific windows, instead of your entire desktop, which is preferable.
-But if you need to switch between windows or applications during your demo, you’ll have to share your entire desktop.
+REMEMBER: Some screen sharing tools let you share specific windows instead of your entire desktop, which is preferable.
+However, if you need to switch between windows or applications to show off your product, you'll have to share your entire desktop.

-PRO TIP: If you’re on Mac, Bartender (free trial) lets your organize and hide your menubar apps.
+PRO TIP: If you're on Mac, Bartender (free trial) lets you organize and hide your menubar apps.
 HiddenMe (free) hides your desktop icons in one click.
-With these 2 tools your screen will look cleaner than ever.
+With these two tools, your screen will look cleaner than ever.

-SUPER PRO TIP: Setup multiple Browser People profiles so you can always keep a sanitized demo environment 2 clicks away.
-This way you can create a profile with demo accounts setup, no unnecessary logins or plugins, and still keep your busy profile with a million bookmarks and plugins:
+SUPER PRO TIP: Set up multiple Browser People profiles so you can always keep a sanitized demo environment two clicks away.
+This way, you can create a profile with all your demo accounts set up, avoid unnecessary logins, and keep your prospect engaged.

 Cirrus Insight.
 Example of multiple browser profiles.

-If you keep your demo succinct and to the point, you should be finished within 30 minutes.
-Any longer than that and they’ll start to lose interest and might end up doing more harm than good.
+If you keep your demo short and to the point, you should be finished within 30 minutes.
+Any longer than that, and prospects will start to lose interest.
+Product demos are a great tool, but if they're too long, they might do more harm than good.

 1. Meet & Recap – 2 Minutes